vanheeringen-lab/gimme-analysis/README.md

 ## GimmeMotifs vertebrate v5.0

-For pipeline that was used to create the clustered, non-redundant motif database GimmeMotifs vertebrate v5.0 can be found here: [cluster_motifs](cluster_motifs).
+The pipeline that was used to create the clustered, non-redundant motif database GimmeMotifs vertebrate v5.0 can be found here: [cluster_motifs](cluster_motifs).